Using music, filmmakers have had us jumping for joy and cowering behind cushions for decades. Let us unravel this match made in heaven.

 At elevenfiftyfive, we’re partnering with War Child to support the Festival.
 Along with ourscreen, we’re hosting a very special Spice World event, with none other than Sporty Spice herself, Mel C. Twenty years on from its release, the film is experiencing a resurgence, with ourscreen hosting sell out screenings nationwide.
 Ticketing for the War Child Film Festival is also being run by ourscreen.

 All profits from the War Child Film Festival go directly to children in war torn countries.
-To be at the Festival; book your tickets here.
+To learn more about the fesitval, see here.

 elevenfiftyfive: What made you decide to start the Soundtracking podcast in the first place?